ehtbanton/Exammer/MIGRATION.md

 # Database Migration Guide

-This document explains how the database migration system works in Erudate and how to handle database schema updates.
+This document explains how the database migration system works in Exammer and how to handle database schema updates.

 ## Overview

-Erudate uses SQLite as its database and includes an automatic migration system that runs when the application starts.
+Exammer uses SQLite as its database and includes an automatic migration system that runs when the application starts.
 The migration system ensures that your database schema is up-to-date with the latest changes.

 ## Automatic Migration